 The Chase Sapphire Preferred® Card is one of our favorite travel credit cards.
 So, let's start by comparing these two cards — which both have a $95 annual fee.

-With the Chase Sapphire Preferred® Card, you'll earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.
+With the Chase Sapphire Preferred® Card, you'll earn 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.
 These are much broader earning categories than the Korean Air SKYPASS Visa Signature Credit Card — which only earns bonus miles on Korean Air flights, hotels and gas.

 Furthermore, the Ultimate Rewards points earned through the Chase Sapphire Preferred® Card can be transferred to 13 airline and hotel partners.
 Or, you can redeem points at a rate of 1.25 cents per point for travel or select categories through Pay Yourself Back.
 That provides a base value of 1.25 cents per point, but you may be able to get a much higher value by booking travel through Ultimate Rewards transfer partners.